-As an RN to BSN student in the Penn State College of Nursing, you will be required to complete clinical experiences to complement your course work.
-Our clinical experiences are designed to differ from those of your pre-licensure program.
-The main goal of these experiences is for you to grow professionally and to be able to take the next step in your career.
+As an RN to BSN student in the Penn State College of Nursing, you will be required to complete a clinical experience in the final capstone course (NURS 475) to complement your course work.
+The clinical experience is designed by each student and will differ from those pre-licensure programs.
+The main goal of the experience is for you to grow professionally in order to take the next step in a successful career.

-These clinical experiences will provide you with an exciting opportunity to analyze and evaluate aspects of health care that are aligned with your career goals.
+The clinical experience will provide you with an exciting opportunity to analyze and evaluate aspects of health care that are aligned with your career goals.
 Even for experienced nurses working in the field, the clinical requirements can provide valuable opportunities to train in new departments or move up to higher-level responsibilities.

-The following courses include credits for clinical experiences:
+The following course includes credits for your clinical experience: